soundg33k/minima/_posts/2017-07-01-raspberry-pi-music-player.md

 {% endhighlight%}

 #### Configure mpd service
-I have configured the service to run on as the user, but when we do that the user needs to be logged in so the process runs.
+I have configured the service to run on as the user, but when we do that the user needs to be logged in so the process can runs.
 To do that you have to use <b>raspi-config</b> so the pi user is logged in when the device boots.
 It would be best to run the service as a system service, however I never manage to get it to work properly... so this is left as an exercise to the reader!

 Once this is done you can enable the service with the following commands.
 {% highlight bash %}